mitcdh/docker-wordpress-cli/README.md

 Adds https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar to /usr/local/bin/wp

-Also installs sudo to switch to www-data
+Also installs sudo to switch to www-data and less for the required pager